Skip to main content

 (B) An application to renew a charter shall be received by the division no later than the thirtieth day prior to the expiration date of the current charter cycle.

-(C) A chartered fire training institution may continue to conduct courses within approved classifications beyond the expiration date of the charter if the charter has submitted a completed "Fire Charter Application" to the division prior to the expiration date.
+(C) A chartered fire training institution may continue to conduct courses within approved classifications beyond the expiration date of the charter if the charter has submitted a completed "Fire Charter Application" to the division in accordance with paragraph (B) of this rule.
 Approval to continue to conduct courses is dependent on the program remaining in good standing and may continue until the charter renewal process is complete.

 (2) Demonstrates compliance with the requirements as set forth in section 4765.55 of the Revised Code and rule 4765-24-03 of the Administrative Code;

-(3) Has conducted at least one course at each authorized classification level in the most recent charter cycle.
+(3) Has conducted at least one course at each authorized classification level in the most recent charter cycle;

 (a) Conducting a firefighter course at the highest approved classification level fulfills the requirement to teach firefighter courses at lower classification levels.